Upper Back Stretch

 Mistakes to watch for on the Upper Back Stretch

-Not rounding enough.
+Not rounding the thoracic spine enough.

 A compromised back position during the Upper Back Stretch puts your spine under unnecessary shear force.
 Brace your core and maintain a neutral spine throughout the movement.